Continued from part 2, on the grounds for the universal gospel call

 - Therefore, the atonement extends to you.

-Thus, I believe my objections all succeed: limited satisfaction is incompatible with federal headship and forensic imputation; it makes a universal gospel call impossible and impugns God’s justice and truthfulness; and ultimately—pressed consistently—it removes God’s word as the grounds for Christian faith, and turns assurance into something alarmingly similar to wishful thinking.
+Thus, I think my objections all succeed: limited satisfaction is incompatible with federal headship and imputation; it makes a universal gospel call impossible, impugning God’s justice and truthfulness; and ultimately—pressed consistently—it removes God’s word as the grounds for Christian faith, turning assurance into something alarmingly similar to wishful thinking.

 Does this mean that the satisfaction has to be unlimited?
 It certainly seems to imply it; but there are some objections against that view which must be considered on their own merits.
 The next three parts of this series will therefore attend to that task.